 You’ll want to not only consider your college expenses, but also your sources of income as well.
 As we note in Student Loans 101, there are several avenues for financial aid besides loans, including scholarships, grants and fellowships.
 Fully exploring these options before you take out a loan can help make sure that you don’t borrow more than you need.

 Private student loans are a way to bridge the gap between other forms of financial aid and your true college expense.
-If you need help determining which loan amount is right for you, our team at Ascent is motivated to get you the assistance you need.
+If you need help determining which loan amount is right for you, it may be helpful to learn about different loan options and how to get a student loan without a cosigner or with one.
 Reach out to us today by clicking here.

 Ascent Student Loans sponsors these blog posts and creates informational content that is of interest to prospective borrowers and our applicants.